ilia10000/ilia10000.github.io/_pages/about.md

   - /about.html
 ---

+I'm a Faculty Fellow/Assistant Professor at the NYU Center for Data Science.

-I'm doing a postdoc in the CoCoSci Lab at Princeton University supervised by Dr. Tom Griffiths.
+Before that, I was a postdoc in the CoCoSci Lab at Princeton University supervised by Dr. Tom Griffiths.

-Before that, I did my PhD in Statistics at the University of Waterloo where I defended my thesis on 'Learning From Almost No Data' supervised by Dr. Matthias Schonlau.
+And before that, I did my PhD in Statistics at the University of Waterloo where I defended my thesis on 'Learning From Almost No Data' supervised by Dr. Matthias Schonlau.

-I'm fascinated by deep learning and its ability to reach superhuman performance on so many different tasks.
-I want to better understand how neural networks achieve such impressive results... and why sometimes they don't.
-To do that, I'm exploring what kind of information or knowledge is contained in the datasets we train our models on and how much of this knowledge is actually needed for our models.

-In the beginning, I used deep learning to [restore lost data from cars](https://peerj.com/articles/cs-210/) in order to improve anomaly detection algorithms and make cars safer.
-The ability to restore lost data suggests that knowledge is duplicated across a dataset.

-Then, I worked on [improving dataset distillation](https://arxiv.org/abs/1910.02551), the process of learning tiny synthetic datasets that contain all the knowledge of much larger datasets.
-If knowledge is duplicated across a dataset then it should be possible to represent that knowledge using fewer samples.

-Now, I work on ["less than one"-shot learning](https://arxiv.org/abs/2009.08449), an extreme form of few-shot learning where the goal is for models to learn N new classes using M < N training samples.
-If models can generalize from a small number of synthetic samples, can they also generalize from a small number of real samples?
+I use tools like [representational alignment](https://arxiv.org/abs/2310.13018) to study the parallels between human and artificial intelligence in order to probe the [limits of learning/teaching with small data](https://proceedings.neurips.cc/paper_files/paper/2023/hash/e8ddc03b001d4c4b44b29bc1167e7fdd-Abstract-Conference.html) and develop AI thought partners that [learn & think *with* people rather than *instead of* people](https://arxiv.org/abs/2408.03943).

 Check out my publications to see my progress so far.
 If you find something you're interested in discussing then shoot me an email and I'd be happy to chat.
-The best place to reach me is at isucholu@uwaterloo.ca.
+The best place to reach me is at <is3060 [at] nyu [dot] edu>.

 **News**

-April 2022: Our paper, "Predicting Human Similarity Judgments Using Large Language Models", was accepted to the [The First Workshop on Learning with Natural Language Supervision at ACL22](https://sites.google.com/princeton.edu/nl-supervision).

 March 2022: I received an NSERC Postdoctoral Fellowship to support my research on STEM-AI: Scientific Theory Encoding Methods for Artificial Intelligence.